 Why is My AC Not Working?

+Why is my central air conditioning system not working?
 We have all been there.
 And it is one of the worst experiences we can imagine.
-The air conditioning system fails on what seems like the hottest day on record.
+The AC fails on what seems like the hottest day on record.
 The only thing worse than the muggy summer weather outside is the sweltering heat inside the home.
-Sleep is going out of the question, so hopefully you can get your local HVAC company to come out the same day.
+Sleep is going to be out of the question, so hopefully you can get your local HVAC company to come out the same day.
 Otherwise, it will be a restless night until someone is able to rescue your family from another sweaty, miserable day.

 Here at American Airflow, we understand how important a timely response can be when you and your family are suffering in discomfort.
 That is why our Comfort Care members qualify for same day technician visits during regular business hours and discounted emergency after-hours calls.
 If the call is urgent and you do not have cool air in your home, we will be out there in a matter of hours, not days.
 Same day service is important to us because we know that if it was our family that was uncomfortable and in a dangerous situation, we would expect nothing less.
 But before you make that call, you might want to double check a few things yourself to make sure that a technician visit is necessary.

 First things first, we want to take a look at the thermostat.
 I know that sounds funny, but you would be amazed at the number of emergency calls have been solved in under five minutes by the technician glancing at the thermostat.
 It needs to be on COOL (not heat, of course) and the set temperature should be below the current room temperature.
 Do not forget to replace the batteries in your thermostat when necessary and if you are unfamiliar with the warning signal for a low battery, refer to the owner’s manual.
 Typically this information is readily available online via a quick search of the manufacturer website.

 Check to See if Your Air Filters Need Replacing